 The name Meshelemiah consists of two elements, the final one being יה (Yah) = יהו (Yahu) = יו (Yu), which in turn are abbreviated forms of the Tetragrammaton יהוה, YHWH, or Yahweh.

-The first part of our name is constructed out of the verb שלם (shalem), meaning to be unbroken or whole:
+The first part of our name appears to be a participle of the verb שלם (shalem), to be or make whole or complete: